Anuj-m02/ScanMyCV/email-service/README.md

 If emails are not being sent:

-1. Check if the email service is running (`npm start` in the email-service directory)
+1. Check if the email service is running (`node index.js` in the email-service directory)
 2. Verify your email credentials in the `.env` file
 3. Make sure you're using an app password for Gmail
 4. Check the console logs for any error messages